gsupp/noms/_recipes/crock-pot-pork-roast.md

 - 2 TBSP honey
 - 2 tsp minced garlic
 - 2 tsp potato starch
+- Salt and pepper to taste

 directions:
 - Place roast in slow cooker.
 Combine remaining ingredients (except potato starch) in a small bowl.
 Whisk together and pour over roast.
-- Cook on low 8-10 hours for that fall-apart, insanely tender roast.
+- Cook on low 8-10 hours for that fall-apart, super tender roast.
 (Or on high 4-6 hours.)
-- Prior to serving, ladle out about 1/4 cup of the juice in the crock pot and strain into a measuring cup.
+- Prior to serving, ladle out about 1 cup of the juice in the crock pot and strain into a measuring cup.
-- Whisk in 2 tsp potato starch.
-Add in enough juice to make 1 cup.
+- Whisk 2 tsp potato starch with 2 Tbsp water and whisk into measuring cup.
-- Microwave on high for 30 seconds and whisk again.
+- Microwave on high for 30-45 seconds and whisk again.
 Drizzle sauce over meat prior to serving.

 ---